The geometry of kernelized spectral clustering: Analysis of the normalized Laplacian embedding

-The goal of this section is to quantify the difference between the two mappings $\kerdensembed$ and $\specembedpop$, or equivalently between the underlying subspaces $\Qspn$ and $\popspace$.
-We assume that that the square root kernelized densities $q_1,\ldots,q_\numc$ are linearly independent so that $\Qspn$ has the same dimension, $\numc$, as $\popspace$.
-This condition is very mild when the overlap parameters $\SIMMAX{\Pb}$ and $\coupling{\Pb}$ are small.
-We measure the distance between these subspaces by the Hilbert--Schmidt norm\footnote{Recall that the Hilbert--Schmidt norm of an operator is the infinite dimensional analogue of the Frobenius norm of a matrix.} applied to the difference between their orthogonal projection operators:
+The goal of this section is to quantify the difference between the two mappings $\Phi_{{\mathcal Q}}$ and $\Phi_{\mathcal{R}}$, or equivalently between the underlying subspaces ${\mathcal Q}$ and $\mathcal{R}$.
+We assume that the square root kernelized densities $q_1,\ldots,q_K$ are linearly independent so that ${\mathcal Q}$ has the same dimension, $K$, as $\mathcal{R}$.
+This condition is very mild when the overlap parameters $\mathcal{S}_{\max}(\bar{\mathbb{P}})$ and ${{\mathcal {C}}(\bar{\mathbb{P}})}$ are small.
+We measure the distance between these subspaces by the Hilbert--Schmidt norm\footnote{Recall that the Hilbert--Schmidt norm of an operator is the infinite dimensional analogue of the Frobenius norm of a matrix.} applied to the difference between their orthogonal projection operators,

-Recall the similarity parameter $\SIMMAX{\Pbar}$, coupling parameter $\coupling{\Pbar}$, and indivisibility parameter $\CHEEGMIN{\Pbar}$, as previously defined in equations~\eqref{EqnDefnSIMMAX}, ~\eqref{EqnDefnKERGAP} and~\eqref{EqnDefnCHEEGMIN}, respectively.
-Our main results involve a function of these three parameters and the minimum \mbox{$\minWeight \defn \min \limits_{\mixind = 1, \ldots, \cnum} \mixweight_\mixind$} of the mixture weights, given by
+Recall the similarity parameter $\mathcal{S}_{\max}({{\bar{\mathbb {P}}}})$, coupling parameter ${{\mathcal{C}}({\bar{\mathbb{P}}})}$ and indivisibility parameter $\Gamma_{\min}({\bar{\mathbb{P}}})$, as previously defined in equations~(\ref{EqnDefnSIMMAX}), (\ref{EqnDefnKERGAP}) and~(\ref{EqnDefnCHEEGMIN}), respectively.
+Our main results involve a function of these three parameters and the minimum \mbox{$w_{\min}: =\min_{m= 1, \ldots, K} w_m$} of the mixture weights, given by

-Our first main theorem guarantees that as long as the mixture is relatively well-separated, as measured by the \emph{difficulty function} $\difficulty$, then the $\distance$-distance~\eqref{EqnDefnDistance} between $\popspace$ and $\Qspn$ is proportional to $\difficulty(\Pbar;\kk)$.
+Our first main theorem guarantees that as long as the mixture is relatively well separated, as measured by the \emph{difficulty function} $\varphi$, then the $\rho$-distance~(\ref{EqnDefnDistance}) between $\mathcal{R}$ and ${\mathcal Q}$ is proportional to $\varphi({\bar{\mathbb{P}}};k)$.
 Our theorem also involves the quantity